Our Sister Parish Relationship

 The response to this disaster by the community of Risen Savior was immediate and overwhelming.
 In late January, our Sister Parish Celebration collections totaled over $40,000 with $10,000 more in donations arriving over a few weeks following.
 Funds were quickly transferred to Fr.
 Samson, the St. Rose pastor at that time.
 He used the funds to purchase rice, medicines, fuel and supplies in critical need.
 The poorest families were also helped with repairing their damaged homes.
 Travel restrictions caused us to postpone missions for Agriculture and a Dental clinic in January and an Eye clinic mission in February.

 2011 – During the five clinic days of this first Eye clinic mission in February, 614 adults and children were examined and over 80% of them were fitted with corrective lenses or sunglasses.
 Its team included our then pastor, Fr.
 Tim Wozniak.
-A November dental mission was the first preventive care clinic to provide fluoride and treatments to all the students of St. Rose School.
+A November dental mission was the first preventive care clinic to provide dental hygiene and fluoride and treatments to all the students of St. Rose School.

 Mar 2012 – A relationship and service mission team of three upgraded wiring in the rectory, visited Labiche to witness first-hand the structural damage to its chapel caused by the 2011 earthquake.